Peregrine falcon

-The peregrine falcon (Falco peregrinus), also known simply as the peregrine, is a cosmopolitan bird of prey (raptor) in the family Falconidae renowned for its speed.
+The peregrine falcon (Falco peregrinus), also referred to simply as the peregrine, is a bird of prey (raptor) in the family Falconidae known for its speed.
 A large, crow-sized falcon, it has a blue-grey back, barred white underparts and a black head.
 As is typical for bird-eating (avivore) raptors, peregrine falcons are sexually dimorphic, with females being considerably larger than males.
-Historically, the bird has also been known as the "black-cheeked falcon" in Australia, and the "duck hawk" in North America.
+Historically, the bird has also been known as the "black-cheeked falcon" in Australia and the "duck hawk" in North America.

 The breeding range includes land regions from the Arctic tundra to the tropics.
 It can be found nearly everywhere on Earth, except extreme polar regions, very high mountains, and most tropical rainforests.
-The only major ice-free landmass from which it is entirely absent is New Zealand.
-That makes it the world's most widespread raptor and one of the most widely found wild bird species.
+The only major ice-free landmasses from which it is entirely absent are the islands of New Zealand, making it the world's most widespread raptor and one of the most widely found wild bird species.
 In fact, the only land-based bird species found over a larger geographic area, domestic and feral pigeons, owe their success to human-led introduction.
 Both are domesticated forms of the rock dove, and are a major prey species for peregrine populations.
 Due to their greater abundance in cities than most other birds, feral pigeons support many peregrine populations as a staple food source, especially in urban settings.